maxking/docker-mailman/core/README.md

 These are the variables that you don't need to change if you are using a standard version of docker-compose.yaml from this repository.

-- `MM_HOSTNAME`: Which IP should Core bind to for REST API and LMTP.
-If not defined output for `hostname -i` command is used.
+- `MM_HOSTNAME`: Which hostname or IP should Core bind to for REST API and LMTP.
+If not defined output from `hostname` command is used.

 - `MAILMAN_REST_PORT`: Which port should Core use for the REST API.
 If not defined the default is `8001`.